camaraproject/CarrierBillingCheckOut/documentation/API_documentation/Carrier_Billing_Payment_API.md

 **payment service endpoint**
 The URL pointing to the RESTful resource of the payment API.
-As we manage 1-step and 2-steps process we have defined 2 separate tags to explicilty distinct them in the swagger.
+As we manage 1-step and 2-steps process we have defined 2 separate tags to explicitly distinct them in the swagger.
 A third tage 'payment' is defined for common operations for both process (query & retrieve)